 Being a customer service representative can also involve a lot of typing.
 How?
 Not all positions are phone-based.
 Many companies today use emails or live chats to communicate with their customers.
 That means it can be a good introvert job and you usually get on-the-job training, so again, not too much experience is required.

 - Virtual Assistant

 This job involves much more than just typing.
-The tasks here vary a lot from organizing events, booking tickets, online research, to social media and beyond.
+The tasks here vary a lot from organizing events, booking tickets, and online research, to social media and beyond.
 However, this is also a very flexible remote job and it doesn’t require you to have a specific education.
 Learn more about becoming a virtual assistant here.

 Is Legit Data Entry Work from Home Worth it?

 As you can see, there are many data entry jobs out there and many companies who are hiring for data entry operators.
 But does that mean it is a career you should pursue?